 - Moving back to the previous phase is a challenge.
 This means, if a set of change requests are introduced into the product while it is undergoing testing, pausing the testing phase to do development is extremely cumbersome and expensive.

-- It is not suitable for big and complicated projects, where requirements may change frequently.
+- It is not suitable for big and complicated projects, where requirement documents may change frequently.

 Agile Software methodology – The Iterative Approach

 Agile is a development method that is quick and responds swiftly to change.
-It is an iterative approach to software development where variables like requirements, designing, building, testing etc. run parallel to each other, in smaller timeframes called Sprints.
+It is an iterative approach to software development where variables like requirements, the design process, building, testing etc. run parallel to each other, in smaller time frames called Sprints.
 In Agile software development methodology, project requirements are not defined upfront, but evolve naturally through collaboration with clients.

 Agile as an Alternative to Waterfall

 When compared with the Waterfall methodology, Agile offers numerous advantages especially when you’re working on large and complicated projects.
 Some of the main advantages, and also the key reasons why enterprises are switching over to Agile, are:

 - It has short planning cycles, so changes can be easily accommodated at any phase as per evolving requirements of clients.

 - The stakeholder i.e. the client, is continuously involved with the product development and this results in a solution that meets his expectations and satisfies him.

 - As an organization practicing Agile methodology, with the kind of interaction involved, you can be sure of achieving a higher level of team cohesiveness.